The Great Lakes Compact

 Any community applying for a diversion must demonstrate that it has exhausted all available options for getting water.
 In other words, a diversion must be a last resort.

 Any diversion application must be approved by all eight Great Lakes states.
 The two Canadian provinces bordering the lakes are allowed to provide input as well.
-Any state may veto the diversion application.
+Any state may veto a diversion application.

-The Compact also required each Great Lakes state and province to set up water management programs to ensure the water we have is used wisely.
+The Compact also requires each Great Lakes state to set up water management programs to ensure the water we have is used wisely.

-The city of Waukesha, Wisconsin is located a few miles west of Milwaukee.
-Waukesha lies outside the Great Lakes basin but in a county that is partially in the basin.
+Waukesha, Wisconsin, is located a few miles west of Milwaukee.
+The city lies outside the Great Lakes Basin, but it’s in a county that is partially inside the basin.
 The city’s water supply is contaminated with radium, a naturally occurring carcinogen.

-In 2016, Waukesha applied for a diversion of water from Lake Michigan.
-The city’s application was the first test of the Great Lakes Compact.
+In 2016, Waukesha applied to the Compact Council to divert water from Lake Michigan.
+This launched the first major test of the Great Lakes Compact.